gabrielcbraga/medical-chat-app/README.md

 ## Features

 - Created for easly use
-- CMS Panel (GraphCMS)
+- Group and private messages
-- Comments
+- Unique account for user
-- Modern design and clean code!
+- SMS verification for new accounts!

 ## Tech